TerminusDB, a git-for-data graph and document database

 Quick start

-The easiest way to get started with TerminusDB knowledge graphs is by using the official hosting privider DFRNT.com.
-It provides a complete enhanced entity relations knowldge graph data modeller, git-for-data synchronization, graph visualisations, the WOQL logical studio, and an easy-to-use model-driven form-based record editor.
+The easiest way to get started with TerminusDB knowledge graphs is with a cloud instance from the official TerminusDB hosting provider, DFRNT.com.
+It provides a complete enhanced entity relations knowledge graph data modeller, git-for-data synchronization, graph visualisations, GraphQL, APIs and a complete datalog studio with and an easy-to-use model-driven form-based record editor.

 TerminusDB is open source and free to use under the Apache 2.0 license.
 Get started with the open source community version on your own computer, by getting started with Docker.